SAP/backgrounds/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/backgrounds)](https://api.reuse.software/info/github.com/SAP/backgrounds)

-**Customize Your Desktop with Backgrounds**

-Do you ever feel like your desktop background is too plain and boring?
-Would you like to make it more eye-catching and customize it to fit your needs?
-With Backgrounds, you can do just that!
+**The easiest wato customize your desktop background!**

+No more plain and boring desktop backgrounds!
+With _Backgrounds_ you can customize your desktop background to fit your needs!

-Backgrounds is an app that allows you to create your own custom background for your desktop.
-You can choose between two gradient types—linear and radial—as well as embed your logo.
-You can also select from a wide range of predefined backgrounds.
-Every pixel of your background will be automatically calculated and optimized for your screen size.
+_Backgrounds_ is an application for macOS that allows you to create your own custom background for your desktop.
+You can choose between linear and radial gradient types.
+Embed your logo and choose from a wide range of predefined backgrounds.
+The backgrounds will automatically be calculated to fit your screen size.

-So, if you're looking for a way to spruce up your desktop, Backgrounds is the perfect app for you.
-With Backgrounds, you can create a custom background and make your desktop look amazing.
-Try it today and see what you can create!

 **The Backgrounds app supports the following features:**

-🌈 Custom Background
+🌈 Create a Custom Background

-🌟 Linear or radial gradient type

 ❌ No graphic skills are needed